-PRINCIPLES OF SPEECH COMMUNICATION II 3 CR.
-(3L)
+PRINCIPLES OF SPEECH COMMUNICATION II

-PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better.
+PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better, or Accuplacer score of SS 70-94 and CORQ: CCR 094.
 Emphasizes the continued study of rhetorical theory and analysis as it relates to public speaking.

-INTERCULUTURAL COMMUNICATION: GT-SS3 3 CR.
-(3L)
+INTERCULUTURAL COMMUNICATION: GT-SS3

-PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better.
+PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better, or Accuplacer score of SS 70-94 and CORQ: CCR 094.
 Explores the link between culture and communication and will develop and/or enhance communication skills and the abilities appropriate to a multicultural society.
 Emphasis will be on understanding diversity within and across cultures.
 Relevant concepts include perception, worldview, context, ethics, language, and nonverbal communication.
 This course is one of the Statewide Guaranteed Transfer Courses, GT-SS3.